hostand/gatekeeper-server/docs/setup.md

 data.directory.external=/data/gatekeeper
 ```

+**Tip**: When using the setup as described above, make sure to set the `database.server` property in the `config.properties` file to `mysql`, as this is the address of the database within the Docker network.
+If you rename the MySQL service, please use that new name.

 ## Manual setup

 Setting up Gatekeeper manually involves a few steps that have to be done for every new release.